Table of Contents

 - To investigate and take action against illegal or harmful user behaviour;

-- To protect Signal’s essential interests or those of third parties.
+- To protect Vector’s essential interests or those of third parties.

 We will only use your personal data when the law allows us to.
 Most commonly, we will rely on the lawful grounds listed below when we use your personal data.